This is a group for those who are interested in Real Ale and the modern variants. The group was started by the late Stan Owen a few years ago.

 - a return visit to The Black Dog in Brentford

 - not forgetting The Dragonfly in Acton (that only opens at 4pm, so would be other than a Thurs lunchtime)

-Any other suggestions for further venues later in 2019 or into 2020 welcomed - please email Patricia if you have any ideas.
+Any other suggestions for further venues in 2020 welcomed - please email Patricia if you have any ideas.